 I am a late-to-believing-I-can artist.
 Although I loved art making through high school, in college I got spooked in my first effort and any real aspirations I had had were buried under many layers of denial, then coursework, then jobs, marriage and parenting.
 A few years ago, I decided to try and find the person hiding under all those layers and see if I could bring that life, love and joy into my future -- while keeping the people and other good aspects of my life still healthy and whole.

 First, I started teaching myself to paint.
-I took a class, pulled my materials out of their canvas bag after the kids went to bed, and moved the easel back to its corner, out of the way of our lives, before I went to bed.
+I took a class, pulled my materials out of their canvas bag after the kids went to bed and went to work, then moved the easel back to its corner, out of the way of our lives, before I went to bed.
 Soon, I took over part of the kids' playroom for my painting, but still cleaned it up for them by the weekends, when they were home.
 In 2012, I began showing and selling my work.
-I started taking workshops with teachers who could help me improve my skills and develop my "voice."

 In 2013, I rented a studio of my own in town.
 It is tiny, but it is a flag staked in the ground, marking my territory publicly: this is Torrey's dream.
 I have been doing lots of reading and thinking about how to be brave and keep painting.
 I have been starting to reach out to arts organizations, to galleries and stores, to juries, and to the public, and trying to get their attention in various ways.
 I keep painting, painting, painting.